Headbutt: Animals

-Rams are well known for butting with their heads and horns.
-From this, the terms battering ram and hydraulic ram are derived.
-Goats are also well-known for butting.
-Many males in various animal species employ butting during courtship to show off their strength to potential mates.
+Rams, male sheep, and bucks, male goats, are both well-known for headbutting.
+While this can be done by any ruminant for self-defense, it is most commonly observed between males seeking dominance in a flock or herd.
+A superior male can demonstrate their strength to potential mates and deter other males from breeding by deterring them in a headbutting contest.
+It is the horns on their head that collide when doing this, explaining why the rams do not suffer catastrophic injury, but this still incurs extreme compression pressure on their neck during a collision.
+A study of skeletons of wild Soay sheep found damage to the centrum of at least one cervical vertebrae in over half of rams (but none in ewes), the result of fighting and butting during their lives.
+From this behavior the terms battering ram and hydraulic ram are derived.

+Headbutting goat bucks have been suggested as a good model to use for studying chronic traumatic encephalopathy (CTE), a trauma associated with repeated head hits seen in human boxers, American football players, soccer players who repeatedly practice headers, and so on.

 Cats engage in a gentle behavior that resembles headbutting, where they "bunt" a person or another animal with their forehead scent glands to mark their territory with pheromones.

-In sports
+Sports

-Contact sports
+Combat sports

-Headbutts are generally forbidden in most contact sports and, if performed, result in penalties and even disqualifications.
+Headbutts are generally forbidden in most combat sports and, if performed, result in penalties and even disqualifications.
 However, it is a strike allowed in Lethwei (which is the only professional sport allowing the strike), capoeira, muay boran, combat sambo, some full-contact karate rulesets/variants - namely Kūdō - and in the self-defence art of krav maga.
 In traditional boxing, official game style regulations are used if the headbutt is accidental.
 If a match does not reach halfway, it is no contest.
 If it reaches past the official match point, then scores will be calculated.

 It is also the primary focus of the Eritrean martial art Testa.
 Headbutts were a commonly used technique in vale tudo and mixed martial arts before the introduction of the unified rules of MMA.
 Similarly, although the art itself forbids any kind of strikes, some masters of judo taught the use of headbutts under the name of atama ate waza, as demonstrated by Kyuzo Mifune and Mikinosuke Kawaishi.